apache/nuttx/Documentation/platforms/xtensa/esp32/index.rst

 .. note:: Note that the bit-width and sample rate can be modified "on-the-go" when using audio-related drivers.
 That is not the case for the I2S character device driver and such parameters are set on compile time through `make menuconfig`.

+.. warning:: Some upper driver implementations might not handle both transmission and reception configured at the same time on the same peripheral.

 Please check for usage examples using the :doc:`ESP32 DevKitC </platforms/xtensa/esp32/boards/esp32-devkitc/index>`.